PacificCommunity/dotstatcharts/docs/LEARNING.md

 #### Reading the JSON object returned
 The JSON returned is shown under the JSON tab.
-The data is defined in the `dataSets[0].observations` onject.
-A row looks like so :
+The data is defined in the `dataSets[0].observations` JS object.
+A data row looks like so :
 ```
   0:0:0:0:0:0:0:0:0:0:0:0:0: {
     0: 100